tjjd4/evm-mcp-server/README.md

 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
 - Chain-specific operations across 30+ EVM networks
+- ENS name resolution for all address parameters

 All operations are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality.